 The Future of AI for Cannabis Sales and Marketing

-The increasing implementation of AI for sales and marketing isn’t exclusive to the cannabis industry but can help boost your bottom line.
+The increasing implementation of AI for cannabis sales and marketing isn’t exclusive to the cannabis industry but can help boost your bottom line.
 With more predictive analytics and more accurate customer data, you can generate campaigns that are more likely to work and develop sales pitches that are better tailored to your specific audience members.

 In the sales realm, AI can help you identify the best sales opportunities — leads who are likely to convert with a nudge, churned subscribers who could reactivate with a follow-up, and more.
 In the marketing realm, AI technology is already helping many business leaders (including cannabis business leaders) instantly generate compelling content and save time.